"I’ve always walked a dual path, as a musician and performing artist

 “Muktananda was a great proponent of chanting and I took to it like a fish to water.
 I’d long intuited deep connections between sound and healing and here was the treasure trove of knowledge and the spiritual teacher I’d been seeking.”

 For the next seventeen years she was a devoted student of Siddha Yoga, spending as much time as possible in her guru’s presence.
 Towards the end of this nearly two-decades however, Suzin began questioning the paradigm of guru yoga.
 Although the system promised liberation, she saw patterns of domination and control that struck her as the antithesis of what Yoga (union with the Self), is about.
-After a period of intensive soul-searching, she returned to graduate school, earned a counseling degree in Art & Consciousness Studies and moved on from the guru-centric path she’d followed for so many years.
+After a period of intensive soul-searching, she returned to graduate school, earned an MA in Expressive Arts & Meditation Therapies and moved on from the guru-centric path she’d followed for so many years.

 Devi Yoga, her real-life application of yogic philosophy, western psychology, and the arts was born from this journey.
 As Suzin has grown and evolved, so has Devi Yoga.